This article will help you:

 - Create a new recommendation and interpret its results

 - Avoid common mistakes in setting up a recommendation

 This article will walk you through the steps of creating a new recommendation to be used in your personalization campaigns.

 Build a new recommendation

-To create a new recommendation, open Amplitude Recommend, navigate to the Recommendations tab and click Create Recommendation.
+To create a new recommendation, open Amplitude Audiences, navigate to the Recommendations tab and click Create Recommendation.
 Then follow these steps:

 - The first step in the process is defining your outcome.
 The outcome is the goal you are trying to reach, or the metric you are trying to improve.